HIV, Syphilis, Gonorrhea… Will STIs Break Records at Olympic Games?

 To avoid spoiling games: come out covered.
 This is the mantra of the organizers of Paris 2024.
 If they are not working on sexual health issues for the general public, they are worried about the delegation they invited this summer.

 A prevention campaign is planned with athletes in mind.
-“We will provide several types of protective devices: male and female condoms, with or without latex, as well as oral dams,” plan Laurent Dallard, director of prevention, and Philippe Le Van, “chief medical officer” of Paris 2024.
+“We will provide many types of protective equipment: male and female condoms, with or without latex, as well as oral dams”, said Laurent Dallard, prevention director and Philippe Le Venn, Paris 2024’s “chief medical officer”.
 More than 200,000 condoms will be distributed.

 “We are worried by this recurring topic.
 There has been an increase in the circulation of STIs in the population – including athletes,” he lamented.

 Precautions, yes, but nothing drastic.
 The Paris Games don’t promise to be the hottest.
-In 2016, amid the spread of the Zika virus, the WHO encouraged travelers to practice safe sex only after returning home… “abstain from all sexual contact for at least eight weeks.”
+In 2016, amid the spread of the Zika virus, the WHO encouraged travelers to practice safe sex only after returning home… or to “abstain from sexual intercourse for at least eight weeks.”